-You can choose networks over which Veeam Backup & Replication must transport VM data when you perform data protection and disaster recovery tasks.
-This option can be helpful if you have a non-production network and want to route VM data traffic over this network instead of the production one.
+You can choose networks over which Veeam Backup & Replication must transport data when you perform data protection and disaster recovery tasks.
+This option can be helpful if you have a non-production network and want to route data traffic over this network instead of the production one.

 - Backup server